How does a 1031 DST work?

 For investors and lenders, the structure is a win-win.
 The trust’s role is, by law, extremely curtailed, giving investors the full tax benefits that a 1031 DST has to offer.
 Meanwhile, lenders are able to count on a solidly structured entity, with a single point of contact and low risk that loan terms may need to be altered in the future.

-A Continuing Evolution
+A Continuing Evolution of DSTs

 The 1031 DST was still a relatively new concept prior to the Great Recession a decade ago.
 IRS guidance on the structure was issued in 2004 under Revenue Ruling 2004-86.
 Most pre-recession investors interested in fractional ownership were placed in tenancy in common (TIC) syndications.